-There are certain times when a Public Housing Authority must determine if a unit is rent reasonable.
-These instances include:
+There are certain times when a Public Housing Authority must decide if a unit is rent reasonable.
+These include:

-- When a landlord is trying to have his or her unit approved to be occupied by a Section 8 tenant.
+- When a landlord is trying to get their unit approved for a Section 8 tenant to live in.

-- When the landlord of a Section 8 tenant is appealing to the Public Housing Authority for an increase in rent.
+- When the landlord of a current Section 8 tenant wants to increase the tenant's rent.

-- When a housing contract is up for renewal, the PHA must compare the Fair Market Rent from one year ago to the Fair Market Rent that is in effect 60 days before the contract expires.
+- When a tenant's lease is up for renewal, the Section 8 office must compare the Fair Market Rent from one year ago to the Fair Market Rent that is in effect 60 days before the contract expires.
 If the Fair Market Rent decreases by at least five percent compared to the previous year’s Fair Market Rent, the unit must be reexamined to determine if the amount that will be paid to the landlord is rent reasonable.

-- When HUD instructs the PHA to do so.– This often occurs when HUD wants to review the way in which the PHA is allocating funds and conducting operations.
+- Under HUD's orders– This often occurs when HUD wants to review how the PHA is allocating funds and conducting operations.

 - When the Public Housing Authority feels it is necessary to do so.

-- Location- The unit must be in an area within the PHA’s jurisdiction.
+- Location- The unit must be in an area that the Section 8 office covers.
 If the unit is in a nearby area, the PHA has to make appropriate adjustments.

 - Is Comparable in Size- Even if the units have the same number of bedrooms, a one bedroom that is 600 square feet is not comparable to a one bedroom that is 1200 square feet.
 The units must therefore be similar in number of bedrooms and in square footage.

-- Similar in Type- To be comparable, the units must be located in the same type of property, such as in a single family home, a multifamily home, an apartment building or a high-rise.
+- Similar in Type- The units must be located in the same type of property, such as in a single family home, a multifamily home, an apartment building or a high-rise.